sofiabarragan/website/content/project/bayes_cap/index.md

 In order to understand the respective distributions of immigrant population size, evictions, and mean rental prices in NYC, we fit three simple Bayesian regression models and three hierarchical Bayesian regression models with each variable as an outcome.
 In the latter set of hierarchical models, we wanted to account for the correlation in demographic characteristics, housing trends, and transportation within boroughs, so we let borough be a grouping variable in our hierarchical models.

 In the extended document, we used 4 evaluation metrics: absolute error metrics, residual distributions, expected-log predictive densities, and the Watanabe–Akaike information criterion (WAIC); to select between our hierarchical and simple models for this analysis.
-Our evaluations consistently demonstrated that all three of our hierarchical models performed better than our non-hierarchical models with respect to these four metrics.
-As such, this blog post will only detail the construction document the results of our hierarchical models.
+Our evaluations consistently demonstrated that our hierarchical models for mean rental prices and non-citizen counts performed better than our non-hierarchical models with respect to these four metrics.
+As such, this blog post will only detail the construction document the results of two hierarchical models and one simple model.
 However, if you're interested in our full list of comparisons, please see the [extended document](https://freddybarragan.netlify.app/media/bayes/bayes_final.html#Model_Comparisons)!

 We list our hierarchical models and their predictors below: